2cookie/2cookie/README.md

 i also really like messing with cellular radio tho i dont have much radio hardware its so cool :p

+also getting into reverse engeenering and device drviers and some other fun low level stuff

 i absoloutley hate rust btw

 Ps i yap on github gist sometimes you can [have a look](https://gist.github.com/2cookie) here